swift-server/swift-aws-lambda-runtime/Sources/AWSLambdaRuntimeCore/Documentation.docc/Deployment.md

 You can deploy your Lambda function using the AWS Command Line Interface (CLI).
 The CLI is a unified tool to manage your AWS services from the command line and automate your operations through scripts.
 The CLI is available for Windows, macOS, and Linux.
 Follow the [installation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configuration](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) instructions in the AWS CLI User Guide.

+In this example, we're building the HelloWorld example from the [Examples](https://github.com/swift-server/swift-aws-lambda-runtime/tree/main/Examples) directory.

 ### Create the function

 To create a function, you must first create the function execution role and define the permission.
 Then, you create the function with the `create-function` command.

-The command assumes you've already created the ZIP file with the `swift package archive --allow-network-connections docker` command.
-The name and the path of the ZIP file depends on the executable target name you entered in the `Package.swift` file.
+The command assumes you've already created the ZIP file with the `swift package archive --allow-network-connections docker` command, as described in the [Prerequisites](#prerequisites) section.

 ```sh
 # enter your AWS Account ID
 export AWS_ACCOUNT_ID=123456789012